codebase-flutter-team/codebase_netlify_cms/src/pages/blog/5-steps-to-building-an-online-community-for-your-startup-2019-guide.md

 In order to facilitate and grow a deeper connection with your community, here are a few tips that will take you very far

 * Create relationships - Be real, be genuine and be helpful.
-* Never stop engaging - Reply, reply, reply.
-It is very easy to let
+* Never stop engaging - Reply wherever you can.
+It can be difficult to get people to talk so you need to be the driving force for engagement in the beginning.
+There will be a tipping point where some of your members become just as engaged as you are.
 * Create or find content that adds value - pay attention to questions that are asked.
 If there is no website or video that has the answer, create it and share it with your community.
 Not only will your members appreciate the help but your content can be shared and potentially bring in new members.
 * Solve their problems - Be the expert in your industry.
 You may not have all the answers in the beginning, but do your best to find it.
 Over time, you will gain more and more knowledge and the word will spread about how helpful your community has been